FAQ-Frequently Asked Questions

-PDS works with clients who have a wide variety of needs and varying degrees of disabilities ranging from mild learning or physical disabilities to people with severe mental retardation, physical disabilities, sensory impairment, autism and communication disorders.
-PDS seeks to support people with disabilities that have a desire to be integrated with non-disabled people and have motivation to work, with our support.
-Depending on the opening we have, we consider clients that would maintain an overall heterogeneous population.
+PDS works with individuals who have a wide variety of needs and varying degrees of disabilities ranging from mild learning or physical disabilities to people with severe mental retardation, physical disabilities, sensory impairment, autism and communication disorders.
+PDS seeks to support people with disabilities that have a desire to be integrated with neurotypical people and have motivation to work, with our support.
+Depending on the opening we have, we consider people that would maintain an overall heterogeneous population.
 We make decisions about who to accept on a case-by-case basis.

 What is your entrance criteria?